 The harmonic minor scale contains seven notes.
 The interval pattern formula is 1 - 2 - b3 - 4 - 5 - b6 - 7.
 It is built the same as the natural minor scale (Aeolian mode) but the seventh degree is raised by one semitone.
 Here is a comparison between the natural minor scale and the harmonic minor scale.

 |C harmonic minor scale||C||D||Eb||F||G||Ab||B|

 Theoretically the harmonic minor scale should be played over minMaj7 chords, but it can also be used over minor chords like m6, m7, m9, m11, m6/9.
-Playing the harmonic melodic scale over a minor 7 chord creates tension because of the major seventh present in it.
+Playing the harmonic melodic scale over a minor 7 chord creates tension because of the major seventh.
 To attenuate this tension you need to resolve you lick on a proper note.

 Augmented chords are necessarily majors and diminished chords are minor.